Leon2332/Grok-Launcher/README.md

 # Grok Flatpak Launcher

-A simple Flatpak wrapper that provides a desktop icon and menu entry for **Grok** (xAI's powerful terminal coding agent / Grok Build).
+A simple Flatpak wrapper that provides a desktop icon and menu entry for Grok Build.

-When launched, it:
-- Opens your system's preferred terminal emulator
-- Looks for an existing Grok install
-- Runs the official installer if the binary is missing
-- Starts the interactive Grok TUI

-This makes Grok easily accessible to normal users who prefer clicking an icon over typing commands, while still using the native `grok` CLI on the host (so it has full access to your projects, git, etc.).
+When you open the **Grok** app icon, it starts a host terminal with a small launcher menu:

+1. **Launch Grok** — install Grok Build if needed, then start the TUI
+2. **Diagnostics** — shows only the dependencies that apply to your DE and WM.
+3. **Source code** — opens this repository in your browser

+Right-click **Open with Grok** on a folder skips the menu and opens Grok in that directory.

 ## Requirements (on your host system)
 - Flatpak installed (`flatpak --version`)